Campaign of the Month: June 2014

 Hydroponics Production Facility

 A central dome area in the hydroponics wing houses a large 45m domed area containing numerous ultraviolet lights, and a central collection of flowers, shrubs and grassy paths, along with a large heated pool for use by residents.
 Direct access to the area can be found in two tunnels leading back around into the residential areas.
-The plants have since been allowed to go dormant, and the pool is unfilled.
+While the plants had since been allowed to go dormant, and the pool left unfilled, this facility is operational once more in late-Feruary, 3028.
 A fair amount of space exists in this area, to allow for long-term storage and processing of bio-waste.

 Deep Ice Mining Facility